kalta/etoml/README.md

 * It implements all defined elements (according to version [f68d014bfd](https://github.com/mojombo/toml/commit/f68d014bfd4a84a64fb5f6a7c1a83a4162415d4b)).
 * It is fast.
 It can parse about 15Mbytes/sec on an Core2 Duo Macbook.
-* It detects many errors and returns the error type and line number.
+* It detects many errors, and returns the error type and line number.

 Usage